jt6161/churro-gonutz/README.md

 Inputs will a form featuring products with customizable items that can be added.
 The customer can choose the size and toppings of the donuts, this will generate the order to be made by the staff.

-Technologies to be utilized: Front end framework-React, Client side routing-react-router, State management library-Redux, Stying-React-strap, Bootswatch
+Technologies to be utilized: Front end framework - React, Client side routing - react-router, State management library - Redux, Stying - React-strap, Bootswatch

 Feature list / Stories: